 How to embed Share the Facts widgets in articles and blog posts

-There are two ways to embed widgets in your articles and blog posts: using oEmbed, which is supported by WordPress and many other content management systems; or using a short embed code.
+You can embed widgets in your articles and blog posts using oEmbed, which is supported by WordPress and many other content management systems.

 Once sharethefacts.co has been whitelisted, you can just click “Share” and “Embed” on the widget you want to feature, and copy the oEmbed URL into your story.
 Make sure the URL is on its own line.

-If you run into problems with oEmbed, contact Erica Ryan, the widget project manager for the Duke Reporters’ Lab.
+If you run into problems with oEmbed, or you are unable to use it with your CMS, contact Erica Ryan, the widget project manager for the Duke Reporters’ Lab.